openshift/oc/README.md

 Steps:

 1. Run etcd somewhere, and run the openshift-sdn master to watch it in sync mode.

 		$ systemctl start etcd
 		$ openshift-sdn -master -sync  # use -etcd-endpoints=http://target:4001 if etcd is not running locally

 2. To add a node, make sure the 'hostname/dns' is reachable from the machine that is running 'openshift-sdn master'.
-Then start the openshift-sdn in minion mode with sync flag.
+Then start the openshift-sdn in node mode with sync flag.

-		$ openshift-sdn -minion -sync -etcd-endpoints=http://master-host:4001 -hostname=minion-1-dns -public-ip=<public ip that the hostname resolves to>
+		$ openshift-sdn -node -sync -etcd-endpoints=http://master-host:4001 -hostname=node-1-dns -public-ip=<public ip that the hostname resolves to>

 Done.
 Add more nodes by repeating step 2.
 All nodes should have a docker bridge (lbr0) that is part of the overlay network.